dfm/emcee/docs/tutorials/parallel.rst

     4 CPUs

-We don’t quite get the factor of 4 runtime decrease that you might expect because there is some overhead in the parallelization, but we’re getting pretty close with this example and this will get even closer for more expensive models.
+We don't quite get the factor of 4 runtime decrease that you might expect because there is some overhead in the parallelization, but we're getting pretty close with this example and this will get even closer for more expensive models.